What does wisdom look like?

-We live in a world that considers itself wise, never before has information and technology been as readily available as it is now.
-Yet wisdom as the world defines it, is not devine wisdom as the bible defines it.
+We live in a world that considers itself wise.
+Never before has information and technology been as readily available as it is now.
+Yet wisdom as the world describes it, is not devine wisdom as the bible describes it.
 Let’s look at James 3:15-18

 “Such ‘wisdom’ does not come down from heaven but is earthly, unspiritual, demonic.
 For where you have envy and selfish ambition, there you find disorder and every evil practice.

 But the wisdom that comes from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.
 Peacemakers who sow in peace reap a harvest of righteousness.”

 Here, Paul describes two kinds of wisdom.

 - There is wisdom from above, divine wisdom that comes from God.